-- b.
-Long distribution lists maybe placed in a report Appendix; however, the location of such long distributions will be referenced on a separate sheet following the signature page. - c.
-Refer to CAM Chapter 13 for audit report distribution requirements for audits of states and local Governments, universities, and non-profit organizations. - d.
+f.
+Refer to CAM Chapter 13 for audit report distribution requirements for audits of states and local Governments, universities, and non-profit organizations.

+g.
 Provide copies of reports on lower-tier subcontractors to FAOs cognizant of the upper-tier contractor in accordance with 10-210.4, Release of Subcontract Audit Report to the Higher-Tier Contractor, below.
-Provide the name of the upper-tier contractor and relevant contract numbers for ease in routing the report (See 10-210.4). - e.
+Provide the name of the upper-tier contractor and relevant contract numbers for ease in routing the report (See 10-210.4).

+h.
 A copy of all audit reports for non-DoD customers resulting from forward pricing, terminations, equitable adjustment claims, and systems and incurred cost audits should be e-mailed to DCAA-FLA-NONDOD.
 Also see 15-100 for distribution requirements pertaining to non-DoD agencies.